dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Writing with a ZipInfo Instance
 ===============================

-By default, the modification date is computed for you when you add a file or string to the archive.
-When using writestr(), it is also possible to pass a ZipInfo instance to define that and other meta-data yourself.
+Normally, the modification date is computed for you when you add a file or string to the archive.
+When using :func:`writestr()`, you can also pass a :class:`ZipInfo` instance to define the modification date and other meta-data yourself.

 .. include:: zipfile_writestr_zipinfo.py
     :literal:
     :start-after: #end_pymotw_header

-In this example, I set the modified time to the current time, compress the data, provide a false value for create_system, and add a comment.
+In this example, I set the modified time to the current time, compress the data, provide a false value for ``create_system``, and add a comment.

 ::